westridgeblockchain/dualX/README.md

 (confirm-agreement (provider principal) (token-x principal) (token-y principal) (token-x-amount uint) (token-y-amount uint) (yield-amount uint) (yield-period uint))
 ```
 ### possible errors:
+- transfer-failed-err: Either the investor was unable to transfer the pledged deposit currency amount or the provider was unable to transfer the pledged yield amount in deposit currency.
+- no-option-err: No option exists with the given terms in the system for which a confirmation is received.

 ## exercise-option
 Provider can exercise the option he holds at any time until the expiry.
 At the exercise time, the provider will provide a number P such that 0<=P<=1.
 The function will check if the provider and investor have a valid contract and that investment period has not yet elapsed.
 If so the following transfers will be made on the basis of P: